matt-auckland/uoa-karate-wiki/docs/yakusoku-kumite/index.md

 1. **Attack**: Migi Jodan Oi-Zuki

-   **Defense**: Hidari Jodan Shotei-Uke (pushing blocking arm across the face), while stepping left leg forward into Shiko-Dachi, then strike Migi Gedan Nikite-Zuki.
+   **Defense**: Hidari Jodan Shotei-Uke (pushing blocking arm across the face), while stepping left leg forward into Shiko-Dachi, then strike Migi Gedan Nukite-Zuki.
 Then use your left arm to attack opponent’s throat, shift your front leg behind attackers’ knee and turn your body clockwise, while your left arm presses back counter-clockwise, to throw with a scissor action.
 Finish with Migi Ushiro-Geri (aim for the attacker's head, which will be behind you at this point).

 1. **Attack**: Throat grab (with two hands)